juicebox-systems/juicebox-sdk/whitepaper/whitepaper.typ

 / pin: \ This argument contains a potentially low entropy value known to the user that will be used to recover their secret, such as a 4-digit PIN.
 / secret: \ This argument contains the secret value a user wishes to persist.
 / allowedGuesses: \ This argument specifies the number of failed attempts a user can make to recover their secret before it is permanently deleted.
-/ userInfo: \ This argument contains user data that is factored into the random _salt_ used to stretch the user's _PIN_.
+/ userInfo: \ This argument contains per-user data that is combined with the random _salt_ used to stretch the user's _PIN_.
 / error: \ An error in registration, such as insufficient available realms.

-=== Phase 1
+=== Phase 1 Registration
 The purpose of Phase 1 is to verify that at least _y_ realms are available to store a new registration, where $y >= "threshold"$.
-Ensuring registration succeeds on more realms than your _threshold_ increases availability during recovery.
+Registering with more realms than your _threshold_ increases availability during recovery.
+This check is useful to avoid creating a partial registration that cannot be recovered if not enough realms are available.
+This is particularly beneficial during re-registration to avoid corrupting an existing registration.

 An empty _register1_ request is sent from the client to each _Realm#sub[i]_.